votchallenge/website/contents/howto/integration.md

 - Remove line: `error('Tracker not configured!');`
 - Optionally, set `tracker_label = [];` to `tracker_label = '{{name}}';`, where `{{name}}` is a non-unique human-readable name of the tracker.
 - Set the `tracker_command` variable to the absolute path to your tracker executable and the optional parameters as explained further down.
+- If you are using an interpreter to run your tracker (e.g. Matlab or Python) verify that `tracker_interpreter` variable is set to the correct value.
 - Set variable `tracker_linkpath` if the tracker needs some additional libraries which are not in standard library path.`
 <div class="screenshot"><img src="/howto/img/perfeval/22.png"/></div>

 Also, verify that `./vot-workspace/run_experiments.m` line `tracker = tracker_load('{{tracker}}')` is set that `{{tracker}}` is the unique identifier of your tracker. (e.g. `tracker = tracker_load('NCC')`).
 This is important to do if you are running multiple trackers in the same workspace.

 <div class="screenshot"><img src="/howto/img/perfeval/23.png" /></div>

 The best way to get familiar with integration of trackers into the VOT toolkit is by looking one of the examples that are provided in the `/tracker/examples` directory of the VOT toolkit.
+Also, look at the rest of this document for specifics on integration of trackers written in different languages.

 ## Native trackers